 6. Spruce Up Those Shelves

-Breathe life into your boring shelves by lining their insides with a printed fabric or a stick-and-peel wallpaper.
+Breathe life into your boring shelves by lining their insides with printed fabric or a stick-and-peel wallpaper.

 7. Invest In Good Lighting (That You Can Carry)

 Invest in floor and table lamps (that can move wherever you do) to set the tone and make a huge impact on your interiors.
 Unfortunately, this is one aspect of décor that many renters tend to overlook.
 Don’t make that rookie mistake and light up your home with plenty of quirky lamps and lights.

 If you aren’t allowed to drill too many holes in the walls, don’t lose heart.
 There are a number of other ways to display your artwork in style!
 You can use clothespins and put up a display of photographs of other artwork.

 Another option is to lean the big pieces right against your wall.
 And if you don’t like them directly on the floor, you can prop it onto a stand.